Halal Hunting

 After The Shot

-Essentially, at this point the meat is Halal – however – it needs to be recovered immediately to remain so.
+Essentially, at this point, the meat is Halal – however – it needs to be recovered immediately to remain so.
 If the animal is lost for a day or so and recovered later, it is considered Haram.
 To this end, carrion and scavenging animals you did not kill is Haram.

-If during the recovery, the animal is found still alive, effort should be made to slit the throat of the animal while its head is facing Mecca (West-South-West for much of New Zealand).
-This may not be practical, or safe all the time.
-Though it seems its primarily the intent that is the key here.
+If, during the recovery, the animal is found still alive, effort should be made to slit the throat of the animal while its head is facing Mecca (West-South-West for much of New Zealand).
+This may not be practical or safe all the time.
+Though it seems it’s primarily the intent that is the key here.

 In Summary